axertion/rocketmoney-to-workday-expenses/README.md

 2. Go to the Transactions page
 3. Filter to the transactions you want to expense using the Rocket Money filters
 4. Open the plugin
-4. Click "Get transactions" to fetch the transactions
+5. Click "Get transactions" to fetch the transactions
-5. Make any adjustments to the Dates, Memo and Expense Item fields
+6. Make any adjustments to the Dates, Memo and Expense Item fields
-6. Login to Workday and create a new Expense Report.
+7. Login to Workday and create a new Expense Report.
-7. Fill in the Expense Report Information and click Ok
+8. Fill in the Expense Report Information and click Ok
-8. Open the plugin and click Add to expense report
+9. Open the plugin and click Add to expense report
+10. Sit back and relax as your expense report is automatically filled in

 ## Features